sparkbox/standard/security/verified-commits.md

 Once you have generated your keys copy the public key by two-finger clicking on the line labeled with your name and email address and then clicking `copy`.
 Add this to your [Github account keys][github-account-keys] just like you would a new SSH key.
 You'll see a separate section on that screen for GPG keys.

+### Github Email Address

+Now is a good opportunity to make sure Github knows about your `@heysparkbox.com` email address.
+Because we used this address when creating your GPG keys, Github needs to know about it to associate commits which have this address with you.
+Visit your [Github email settings][github-email-settings] and, if necessary, follow their instructions for adding that address.
+Also, make sure that it is [verified][github-verified-email]

 ## Configuring Git

+### Adding Your Signing Key

 Git must be made aware of your new key and must be directed to sign all new commits by default.
 To do that, first return to the GPG Keychain app, highlight the line identifying your keys, and click `Details` at the top-right of the window.